fastrgv/hbox/README.md

 ## What's so great about this app?

-By today's standards, this is a moderately capable sokoban solver, solving 59 of the original 90 (RollingStone solved 59, but with much higher quality solutions).
+By today's standards, this is a moderately capable sokoban solver, solving 61 of the original 90 (RollingStone solved 59, but with much higher quality solutions).
 What makes it so interesting and unique is its simplicity and utter ignorance!
 It is unlikely that you will find another sokoban solver in this category that knows LESS about the game of sokoban.
-[My definition of algorithmic domain-knowledge excludes smart static preprocessing and wisely chosen heuristics.]
+Only the heuristics use domain-knowledge.

 These qualities result from a deliberately minimalistic regimen that AVOIDS: